Skip to main content

 West Point, Nebraska · FDIC Cert #26185

-Charter West Bank is an FDIC-insured bank (Certificate #26185) with $464M in total assets and $402M in total deposits as of the Q2 2024 Call Report.
-Headquartered in West Point, Nebraska, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.41%.
-BankHealthData assigns a composite Health Grade of D (45/100).
+This is the FDIC profile for Charter West Bank, an FDIC-insured bank (Certificate #26185) with $464M in total assets and $402M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in West Point, Nebraska, the bank maintains a Tier 1 capital ratio of 9.41% (Well-Capitalized) and a nonperforming loan ratio of 0.41%.
+BankHealthData assigns a composite Health Grade of B (65/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Charter West Bank (FDIC cert 26185) is a community bank — $464M in total assets, $402M in deposits, serving the West Point, Nebraska area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 9.41% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is clean: non-performing loan ratio of 0.41% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is thin: 14.9% liquid-asset ratio.
 Banks with thin liquidity buffers can face stress during deposit-outflow events or asset-quality shocks.

 Source: FDIC BankFind API — Call Report data.